 Configure the Trimmer for ASP.NET Core Blazor

 This isn't the latest version of this article.
-To switch to the latest, use the ASP.NET Core version selector at the top of the table of contents.
+For the current release, see the ASP.NET Core 8.0 version of this article.

 This article explains how to control the Intermediate Language (IL) Trimmer when building a Blazor app.